 Disney Dining at the Yacht and Beach Club

 Beaches & Cream is the most sought after reservation at the Beach and Yacht Clubs.
 It’s a nostalgic ice cream shop offering casual American diner fare to enjoy before the main event, their desserts.

 Sundaes reign here, and they come in all sizes.
 The child-sized sundae with Oreo Mickey ears is the entry-level dessert.
-One the other end of the spectrum is the Kitchen Sink, the giant sundae intended to serve a large group.
-In addition to ice cream, brownies, and whip cream, the staff gives a little fan fare with each table who orders it.
+On the other end of the spectrum is the Kitchen Sink, the giant sundae intended to serve a large group.
+In addition to ice cream, brownies, and whip cream, the staff (each is known as a Cast Member) offer a little fanfare for each table who orders it.

 The Cape May Café

 Offering breakfast and dinner, this buffet style restaurant at the Beach Club is one of the easier character meals to book.
 Donald, Goofy, and Minnie make appearances at breakfast in beach attire.

 The food is not memorable, but I would still choose this option over a meal at Chef Mickey’s.